-A copy of the Auditor's Independence Declaration as required under Section 307C of the Corporations Act 2001 is set out on page 5.
+A copy of the Auditor's Independence Declaration as required under Section 307C of the Corporations Act 2001 is set out on page 4.

-On behalf of the directors of the Responsible Entity, One Managed Investment Funds Limited.
+This report is made in accordance with a resolution of the directors of the Responsible Entity, One Managed Funds Investment Limited.